sorciosecco/oadmet-pxr-activity-prediction/README.md

 # Conclusion

 # Acknowledgments
-- OpenADMET for organising the challenge
+- OpenADMET for organising the challenge.
 - [Molecular Discovery Ltd](https://www.moldiscovery.com/) for providing the programs MoKa and VolSurf.